balderdashy/sails-docs/getting-started/WhatIsSails.md

 > **History**
 >
 > Sails didn't invent this concept-- it's [been around for years](https://en.wikipedia.org/wiki/Convention_over_configuration).
-Even before the phrase "Convention over Configuration" (or CoC) was popularized by Ruby on Rails, it was a core tenant of the JavaBeans specification and in many ways, a natural lashback against the extremely verbose XML configuration common in traditional Java web frameworks of the late '90s and early 2000s.
+Even before the phrase "Convention over Configuration" (or CoC) was popularized by Ruby on Rails, it was a core tenet of the JavaBeans specification and in many ways, a natural lashback against the extremely verbose XML configuration common in traditional Java web frameworks of the late '90s and early 2000s.

 ## Loose Coupling